denoland/deno/website/manual.md

 ⚠️  Deno requests network access to "listen".
 Grant? [a/y/n/d (a = allow always, y = allow once, n = deny once, d = deny always)]
 ```

-For security reasons, deno does not allow programs to access the network without
+For security reasons, Deno does not allow programs to access the network without
 explicit permission.
 To avoid the console prompt, use a command-line flag:

 ```shell